What is Basel II?

 The standardized approach is suitable for banks with a smaller volume of operations and a simpler control structure.
 It involves the use of credit ratings from external credit assessment institutions for the evaluation of the creditworthiness of a bank’s debtor.

 2. Internal ratings-based approach

-- Foundation Internal Ratings-based approach (FIRB): In FIRB, banks use their own assessments of parameters such as the Probability of Default, while the assessment methods of other parameters, mainly risk components like Loss Given Default and Exposure at Default are determined by the supervisor.
+- Foundation Internal Ratings-based approach (FIRB): In FIRB, banks use their own assessments of parameters such as the Probability of Default, while the assessment methods of other parameters, mainly risk components such as Loss Given Default and Exposure at Default, are determined by the supervisor.

 - Advanced Internal Ratings-based approach (AIRB): Under the AIRB approach, banks use their own assessments for all risk components and other parameters.

 Pillar 2: Supervisory Review

 Pillar 2 was added owing to the necessity of efficient supervision and lack thereof in Basel I, pertaining to the assessment of a bank’s internal capital adequacy.
 Under Pillar 2, banks are obligated to assess the internal capital adequacy for covering all risks they can potentially face in the course of their operations.
 The supervisor is responsible for ascertaining whether the bank uses appropriate assessment approaches and covers all risks associated.